Psychological Healing

 Thus we can see that there is a certain satisfaction in your “almost having a heart attack”; that is, your pain is intended to hurt me.
 You carry this dynamic even further when you conclude that “I now have twice the anxiety I did before visiting, a panicked lump in my throat, and no more courage to continue reading.”

-Consequently, the truth of your anxiety reveals itself: the satisfaction that you throw at me comes back to hit you as a disability.
+Consequently, the truth of your anxiety reveals itself: the satisfaction that you throw at me comes back to hit you as a disability in which you are afflicted with anxiety, scruples, negative thinking, and despair.

 Sending Yourself to Hell

-This, then, illustrates the psychological meaning of sending yourself to hell just to prove to someone how much he has hurt you: Someone hurts you, and you—consciously or unconsciously—sabotage yourself in the hope of hurting the one who hurt you.
+This, then, illustrates the psychological meaning of preferring to send yourself to hell just to prove to others how much they have hurt you: someone hurts you, and you, whether consciously or unconsciously, sabotage yourself in the hope of hurting the one who hurt you.
+In most clinical cases, “the one who hurt you” is your father or your mother or both—and they hurt you either with outright abuse or because they were not emotionally present to you and so failed to understand your emotional needs.

-All of this returning of hurt for hurt is called revenge.
+All of this returning of hurt for hurt is a form of unconscious anger, and it’s called revenge.
 Moreover, because revenge is a form of hatred, and because hatred is a form of murder,[1] revenge—that is, unrepentant revenge—will send you not just to psychological hell but also to the real hell.
 And the desire for revenge, as I describe in the answer to another question, is the basis for scruples.

 The Solution

-Well, turn away from the satisfaction of thinking that you are in a state of grace when you unconsciously desire to harm yourself and others.
-Turn away from all the specious satisfactions of the world—as you promised in your baptismal vows—and dedicate yourself to love, to the suffering, self-sacrificial love with which Christ loved us.
-When you have surrendered your life to this love, there will be no more anxiety, no more depression, no more self-sabotage, and no more desire to send yourself to hell to prove a point.
+When you have surrendered your life to this love, there will be no more anxiety, no more depression, no more self-sabotage, and no more desire to send yourself to hell to prove a point to anyone.

 Love, after all, never misses the point, and so it never needs to prove anything.